akhter-towsifa/gifDisplay/README.md

  1. CSCEventDisplay.py needs to read in the run range and event range for each display case.

  1. save event and chamber id for which you want make eventdisplay for in eventList.txt
-   FORMAT: eventNumber endcapID stationID ringID chamberID (note: use ringID=1 for both ME11a and ME11b)
+   FORMAT: runNumber eventNumber endcapID stationID ringID chamberID (note: use ringID=1 for both ME11a and ME11b)

 email hualin.mei@cern.ch if you have any suggestions or questions